farrukh-saif/RL-Robot-Arm/README.md

 # 🤖 AI-Powered Robotic Arm Control 🦾

-A reinforcement learning project where AI agents learn to control a robotic arm in custom environments.
+A reinforcement learning project where AI agents learn to control a robotic arm.

 Read the full story: **[Teaching Robots to Reach: A Reinforcement Learning Journey](https://syedfarrukhsaif.com/blog)**.